antoinekrull/cute-whales/README.md

 - Include a STAR-diagram of the postgres

 ### Production Analytics (Pipeline 3):
-For the production phase of the data pipeline we both visualize the data in the postgres-database, as well as query the database in order to caluculate the correlation coeficient between the temperature and the total deaths in a region, for a spesific month.
+For the production phase of the data pipeline we both visualize the data in the postgres-database, as well as query the database in order to caluculate the correlation coeficient between the temperature and the total deaths in a region, for every month.
+The visualization part is done by creating a a heatmap using seaborn, which is a Python data visualization library based on matplotlib.
+The x-axis contains the all the months in the dataset and the y-axis visualizes the correlation coefficient.

-- TODO: legge til bilde (?)
+- TODO: legge til bilde av STAR-scheme

 #### Queries
 To look at the correlation coefficient between the temperature and the total deaths in a region and given month we query the postgres-database.
 The formula represents the correlation coefficient, denoted as r, which is a measure of the strength and direction of the relationship between two variables: